yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/tutorials/single-page-application.md

 Notice how there is a direct link between the components that need this state and the global state.

 Unfortunately, Yew doesn't seem to have a [good solution](https://github.com/yewstack/yew/issues/576) for this.
-The recommended solution is to use `Agents` for broadcasting state changes via pubsub.
-This is something I stay away from as it gets messy fast.
-I hope in future we see something similar to React's [Context](https://reactjs.org/docs/context.html), Redux or Mobx etc.
+Today, the recommended solution is to use `Agents` for broadcasting state changes via pubsub.
+Yet, this approach might be hard to reason around.
+The story around state management in Yew is far from definitive and solutions to this problem may appear in the future.
 Let's solve our problem by hoisting the state.

 ## Hoisting State